acook/config/README.markdown

 -----------

 - **my-scripts** : https://github.com/acook/my-scripts - The included `.bash_profile` will attempt to load the prompt files from this repo.
-- **vim**        : http://www.vim.org                  - Several of the configuration files included here are for or involve Vim.
+- **neovim**        : https://neovim.io/               - Several of the configuration files included here are for or involve NeoVim (and Vim).
+- **diffutils**  : http://www.gnu.org/s/diffutils      - GNU file diffing utilities come in handy too.
+- **colordiff**  : http://colordiff.sourceforge.net    - I pattern match with color, so this is a must for me.
+- **ripgrep**       : https://github.com/BurntSushi/ripgrep               - A fast and powerful alternative to grep.
 - **homebrew**   : http://mxcl.github.com/homebrew     - Easily compile and install applications from source.
 Everything in the *Prequisite* and *Recommended* lists can be easily obtained with brew.
-(OSX Only)
-- **RVM**        : http://beginrescueend.com           - Install Ruby, manage sets of gems, manage multiple versions of Ruby.
-- **diffutils**  : http://www.gnu.org/s/diffutils      - GNU file diffing utilities come in handy too.
-- **sift**       : https://sift-tool.org               - A fast and powerful alternative to grep.
-- **colordiff**  : http://colordiff.sourceforge.net    - I pattern match with color, so this is a must for me.

 You can use the script with your own collection of dotfiles
 -----------------------------------------------------------

 0. Fork this repo.
 0. Clear out the dotfiles directory.
-0. Clean up any `script/pre_install` or `script/post_install` files you don't want.
+0. Clean up any `script/pre_install` or `script/post_install` files you don't want or add your own.
 0. Drop in your own configuration files.
 0. Commit and push to your repo.
 0. Run with `./install.sh`.